ReactiveBayes/RxInfer.jl/README.md

 ### Faster inference with better results

 RxInfer.jl not only beats generic-purpose Bayesian inference methods in conjugate models, executes faster, and scales better, but also provides more accurate results.
-Check out the [documentation](https://biaslab.github.io/RxInfer.jl/stable/examples/overview/) for more examples!.
+Check out the [documentation](https://biaslab.github.io/RxInfer.jl/stable/examples/overview/) for more examples!

 Inference with RxInfer             |  Inference with HMC :-------------------------:|:-------------------------: